agude/agude.github.io/_posts/2018-12-20-python_patterns_namedtuple.md

   def __next__(self):
     return self.__internal.__next__()

-  # and many more dunder methods
+  # and many other methods
 {% endhighlight python %}

-A little annoying to write.
+Not difficult to write, but tedious due to all of the boilerplate code.
 Thankfully, someone has already done so.

 ## Named Tuples

 The [named tuple][namedtuple] functions exactly like a tuple, with one
-addition: you can access the data by name.
+addition: you can access each component of the tuple by name.
 Our card example would now looks like this:

 [namedtuple]: https://docs.python.org/3/library/collections.html#collections.namedtuple